Delta Air Lines: SkyMiles

 SkyMiles is the frequent flyer program for Delta Air Lines.
 Miles do not expire but accounts may be deactivated by Delta in certain cases, such as the death of a program member or fraudulent activity.

+As part of its efforts to improve customer experience, Delta introduced several service upgrades in 2025.
+These included free Wi-Fi access for SkyMiles members on most domestic flights, expanded Delta Sky Club lounge facilities, and new premium dining options featuring branded offerings such as Shake Shack.

 Delta Sky Club

 Delta Sky Club is the branding name of Delta's airport lounges.
 Membership is available through an annual membership that can be purchased with either money or miles.
-International passengers traveling in Delta One class get free access.
+International passengers travelling in Delta One class get free access.
 Membership can also be granted through top-level Delta status or by being an American Express cardholder with certain exceptions.
 As of January 2019, Delta no longer offered single-day passes.

 Originally, Delta's membership-based airport clubs were called Crown Room lounges, with Northwest's called WorldClubs.

-Exclusive Delta One Clubs for customers traveling in business class are slated to open at New York–Kennedy and Los Angeles in 2024.
+Exclusive Delta One Clubs for customers travelling in business class are slated to open at New York–Kennedy, Los Angeles, and Boston in 2024.

+In February 2024, Delta announced a new, more exclusive or premium level of Sky Club lounge aimed at high-spending travellers.
+The first would be at New York's John F. Kennedy International Airport, followed by those in Boston's Logan International Airport and Los Angeles International Airport later in the year.
+In addition to wellness areas, the lounge would offer a full-service brasserie and a marketplace influenced or assisted by a chef that would feature an open kitchen.
+The move represented a shift away from a standard offering to something closer to a unique experience for each airport and the city in which the lounge was located.

 SkyBonus

 On November 27, 2001, Delta Air Lines launched SkyBonus, a program aimed toward small-to-medium businesses spending between $5,000 and $500,000 annually on air travel.
 Businesses can earn points toward free travel and upgrades, as well as Sky Club memberships and SkyMiles Silver Medallion status.
-Points are earned on paid travel based on a variety of fare amount paid, booking code, and place origin or destination.
+Points are earned on paid travel based on various fare amounts paid, booking codes, and place origin or destination.
 While enrolled businesses are able to earn points toward free travel, the travelling passenger is still eligible to earn SkyMiles during his or her travel.

 In early 2010, Delta Air Lines merged its SkyBonus program with Northwest's similar Biz Perks program.

 Corporate affairs

-Finances

-For the fiscal year 2018, Delta Air Lines reported earnings of US$5.1 billion, with an annual revenue of US$44.438 billion, an increase of 8.02% over the previous fiscal cycle.
-Its shares traded at over $48 per share, and its market capitalization was valued at over US$39.182 billion in April 2019.
+Business trends

+The key trends for Delta Air Lines are (as of the financial year ending December 31):